The Prime Minister And Cabinet

 64. The Governor-General may appoint officers to administer such departments of State of the Commonwealth as the Governor-General in Council may establish.
 Such officers shall hold office during the pleasure of the Governor-General.
 They shall be members of the Federal Executive Council, and shall be the Queen's Ministers of State for the Commonwealth.”

-Thus the powers of the constitution devolve on the Queen and are delegated to the Governor-General as her representative and the Queen, personally, thereafter plays little part in the governance of the nation.
+Thus the powers of the constitution devolve on the King and are delegated to the Governor-General as his representative and the King, personally, thereafter plays little part in the governance of the nation.
 All ministers are therefore formally sworn in by the Governor-General and are ultimately answerable to him, or her.
 The Governor-General’s job is to ensure that the constitution and the laws of the nation are upheld.
 It is not a matter of power but one of ensuring that good governance is maintained.

-Pictured alongside is the Queen receiving General Hurley shortly following his appointment as Governor-General of Australia.
+Pictured alongside is Queen Elizabeth II receiving General Hurley shortly following his appointment as Governor-General of Australia.

 It may therefore appear that the Governor-General is the head of the government, but that role is, by convention, held by the ‘prime’, or first, minister.
 You see, the Australian constitution is both written and unwritten in that, whilst it sets out the basic rules for the administration of the federation, much is left unsaid because ‘under the Crown’ Australia inherits from the United Kingdom a myriad of precedents and conventions, mainly from the Westminster System, which is the system which evolved over several centuries in Great Britain.